 Both designs deliver exceptional results but vary in application, depending on the type of product you’re cleaning and what needs to be removed.
-Also, purchasing pressure washers is a significant investment, so you want to be sure before approving a purchase or lease.
+Also, purchasing pressure washers is a significant investment.
+NorTex offers the option to rent equipment so you can be sure before approving a purchase or lease.
 In this post, NorTex Sales & Service explores various industries to help you decide if a hot water pressure washer is right for your industry.

 Hot vs. Cold Basics

 When you're ready to shop for a pressure washer, you have to decide if you need a cold or hot-water washer.
 Both designs work excellently but serve different functions.
 There are several reasons why you would pick a hot-water pressure washer over a cold one.

 - Hot-water pressure washers are excellent for cleaning oily grime and removing stubborn grease stains from surfaces.

 - Usually, hot-water pressure washers are more powerful than their alternatives.

 Cold-water pressure washers are ideal for removing dirt and grime from surfaces that don't require hot water cleaning (i.e. concrete walls and pavement).
 Pressurized cold water is also suitable for materials that warp when subjected to high temperatures — for example, wood and plastics on house siding and cars.